-If you’ve ever tried to access BBC iPlayer from France or indeed anywhere outside the United Kingdom, you’ll have found that you will get blocked.
+If you’ve ever tried to access BBC abroad such as from France or indeed anywhere outside the United Kingdom, you’ll have found that you will get blocked.
 You’ll probably get some sort of message like this –

 The reason, is that whenever you connect to the BBC iPlayer site, it checks your location by using your IP address.
 This address will be registered in whatever country you are connecting from.
 It doesn’t matter where you are, where you live – just the location you are connecting from which determines whether you are allowed access or not.
 If you’re not in the UK, you’ll only be allowed access to the radio programmes (bar some of the local ones).